 Legislation of interest to the Authority.
-No public position is taken, or the Authority may adopt a "neutral" position.
+The Authority may adopt a "neutral" position, or no public position is taken.
 Updates are provided monthly unless the amendment warrants immediate notification to staff.

 Federal - the 118th Congressional Session

 HR 186 (McClintock, R-CA, 5th) - The Water Supply Permitting Coordination Act of 2023